Multiple contributors help Rangers top Tigers 6-2

 Rodriguez, right-hander Matt Bush, and left-hander Alex Claudio worked three scoreless innings, but not without some angst.

 The Tigers loaded the bases with three hits in the ninth and brought the tying run to the plate.
-The spot in the order initially belonged to leadoff hitter Ian Kinsler, but he and manager Brad Ausmus were ejected in the fifth inning for arguing balls and strikes.
+The spot in the order initially belonged to leadoff hitter Ian Kinsler, but he and manager Brad Ausmus were ejected by plate umpire Angel Hernandez in the fifth inning for arguing balls and strikes.

 Instead, Dixon Machado was the batter, and he struck out against Claudio to end the game.

+"I'm not going to talk about the umpires," said bench coach Gene Lamont, who took over for Ausmus.
+"That's a losing battle.
+You get frustrated and say the wrong thing, and the next thing you know, you're gone.
+Brad evidently said something he didn't like either."

-Right-hander Michael Fulmer (10-10), in his first start since coming off the 10-day disabled list, took the loss, giving up five runs, seven hits and three walks in five innings.
+Right-hander Michael Fulmer (10-10), in his first start since returning from a disabled-list stint prompted by a sore elbow, took the loss.
+He gave up five runs, seven hits and three walks in five innings.
 He struck out two.

 A year ago to the day, Fulmer confounded the Rangers in a four-hit shutout.
 He struck out nine that time.